-Women in the Bible play a major role in my artwork and all have a place in my heart and my imagination.
+However, there are other women in the Old Testament who continue to play a major role in my artwork: those who have been harassed, abused, raped.
+They represent for me the silent voice and for that they have a place in my heart and in my imagination.

 Triptych: Serah Bat Asher